ABPD2001/rpi-cam-lib/README.md

 sudo yum install rpicam-apps-lite  # for REHL based distros (not recommended).
 ```

-then install in your _node.js_ project with this command:
+at last step, install library on your node.js project:

 ```bash
 npm install rpi-cam